kindoblue/centos7-puppet4/README.md

-# docker-puppetmaster
+# docker-centos7-puppet4
-Docker image for puppet server
+Docker image for puppet server v.4

 Autosigning is turned *on* in puppet.conf.